-There is an air of romance to riding an elephant.
-Sitting atop its back as the giant animals slowly meander down white sand beaches lapping with azure waters, or along rushing streams in the thick of the jungle.
-It’s the stuff stories, and bucket lists, are made of.
-Who doesn’t want to say: “I went to Thailand and rode an elephant” and then whip out their Facebook and scroll through the images from the adventure to all of their friends?
+There is an air of romance about riding an elephant.
+Sitting atop its back as the giant animals slowly meander down white sand beaches, or along rushing streams in the thick of the jungle.
+It’s the stuff stories and wishlists are made of.

-But, the truth is, riding elephants shouldn’t be on anyone’s bucket list.
-In America, organisations such as the Humane Society of the US and the Association of Zoos and Aquariums have come out against riding elephants because of abuse the elephants undergo to learn how to accept riders, and safety concerns.
+But, the truth is, riding elephants should be avoided.
+In the US, organizations, including the Humane Society of the US and the Association of Zoos and Aquariums, are against riding elephants because of the abuse the animals undergo when they are taught to carry passengers, as well as safety concerns.

-A long-time tradition in the Thai culture, the Phajaan or crush, is the training method elephants undergo to become a part of the tourism industry.
-As young elephants, they are torn from their mothers and entrapped in a small confine, then ritualistically abused with bullhooks and bamboo sticks spiked with nails, as well as starved, deprived of sleep and worse, to crush their spirits and become submissive to humans.
+Phajaan, or elephant crushing, is a long-standing accepted tradition used in Thai culture.
+This harmful training method is what elephants undergo to become part of the tourism industry.
+Young elephants are taken from their mothers and confined to a small place, then abused with bullhooks and bamboo sticks spiked with nails.
+They are also starved and deprived of sleep, to crush their spirits and become submissive to humans.

 Elephants are a lot like humans.
-They socialize, have families and friends, feel pain, sorrow, happiness and more.
-When they are at trekking camps, they are often times not with other elephants.
+They socialize, have families and friends, feel pain, sorrow and happiness.
+When they are in trekking camps, they are often not engaging with other elephants.
 They live their lives essentially in solitary confinement at some camps.

-Babies are chained to mothers during treks, which can cause the little ones harm.
-When they are chained to their moms on a trek, they must keep pace with the mom as she walks, which is often times difficult.
-In addition, they cannot stop and rest or nurse.
-They must continue trekking.
-Often times to continue trekking, the guide (or mahout) will prod them with a bullhook to keep them moving.
+Baby elephants are chained to mothers during treks, which can cause the little ones harm, as they must keep pace with the mom as she walks.
+These baby elephants can't stop to rest or nurse as they must continue trekking.
+To keep the pace, the guide (mahout) will prod the elephants with a bullhook to keep them moving.
 The bullhook, which elephants remember from their torture during the phajaan, can immediately strike fear in them.
-For the small few, this fear can trigger a reaction that can not only hurt the elephants, but also the riders on them.
+This fear can trigger a reaction that can not only hurt the elephants, but also the riders.

-Aside from the actual trek, the camps chain these elephants when they are not working.
-They don’t feed them enough, or give them enough water.
-Many people report visiting trekking camps and seeing elephants swaying, pacing and bobbing their heads – signs of serious psychological stress.
+After the trek, the elephants are kept chained when they aren't working.
+They are not fed enough or given enough water.
+Many travelers have reported visiting trekking camps to see elephants swaying, pacing and bobbing their heads – signs of serious psychological stress.

-What can you do if you don’t want to ride elephants?
-Depending on where in the world you are, there are plenty of true conservation projects that allow you to feed them, bathe them and spend time with them without causing them further harm.
-Parks like the Elephant Nature Park or Boon Lott’s Elephant Sanctuary in Northern Thailand are two that are reputable and allow human–elephant interaction without compromising the elephant’s safety.
+Depending on where in the world you are traveling, there are plenty of legitimate conservation projects that allow you to feed, bathe and spend time with elephants without causing them harm.
+The Elephant Nature Park or Boon Lott’s Elephant Sanctuary in Northern Thailand are two reputable places where human–elephant interaction won't compromise the elephant’s safety.

 Are you insured for riding a motorbike in Thailand?
 Do you need a license?
-Find out all the essential information before you rent that scooter.
+Find out all the essential information before you rent two wheels.